Celebrate Your Child's Success!

 Good readers are always thinking before, during, and after reading.

 Please be sure to ask your child what he/she is learning in school.
 Your child's daily lessons consist of direct instruction, guided practice, independent practice, engaging hands-on activities, interactive technology, cooperative groups and homework.
 Additionally, daily assignments include Compass, a web-based curriculum, used to enhance your child's educational experience.
 This online program provides personalized cross curriculum instruction based on State and Common Core Standards.
 Your child's lessons are designed specifically for him/her!
 It is important that you check your child's binder every night for their homework assignments (Monday-Thursday), behavior color for the day, graded papers, newsletters, reports, and notes from the teacher.
 Go over graded papers with your child, if an answer is wrong, explain it again and let him/her redo it.
 Please encourage your child to do his/her personal best.
-Third grade is an exciting and challenging time for students.
+First grade is an exciting and challenging time for students.
 There are many new skills to learn.

 Our Class is Growing to Greatness!